-Let it be at once said, at the beginning, that the character of the said hero, Harry Revel, is quite impossible.
-No child of ten could have performed the feats, far less drawn the deductions, which are ascribed to this youthful miracle.
-One must grant Harry as he stands, before attempting to criticise; and so enthralling are his adventures that one is prepared not only to do this, but to condone the heartless way in which he treated the excellent Mr. and Mrs. Trapp, and even to eventually the fact that this is the history and even to overlook the fact that this is the history of a foundling, and that we are left at the end of the story no wiser concerning his parentage than we were at the beginning-a fact of which the striking originality may be held as a set-off against its unsatisfactoriness.
+Let it be at once said, at the beginning, that the character of the said hero, Harry Revel, is quite im-possible.
+No child of ten could have performed the feats, far less drawn the deductions, which are ascribed teats, far less drawn the deductions, which are ascribed to this youthful miracle.
+One must grant Harry as he stands, before attempting to criticise; and so en-thralling are his adventures that one is prepared not only to do this, but to condone the heartless way in which he treated the excellent Mr. and Mrs. Trapp, and even to evenlagh the fact that this is the history and even to overlook the fact that this is the history of a foundling, and that we are left at the end of the story no wiser concerning his parentage than we were at the beginning - a fact of which the striking originality may be held as a set-off against its un-satisfactoriness.

-The gem of the book is the character of Miss Plin-The gem of the book is the character of Miss Finl-limmon.
+The gem of the book is the character of Miss Plin-The gem of the book is the character of Miss Fini-limmon.
 The sweet, gentle, loving, foolish, yet shrewd lady, with her pride of birth, her sturdy in-dependence, her fancy for the clergyman who founded the orphanage of which she is matron; and her belief in her own poetic powers!
-Miss Plinlimmon's poems form in themselves a wholly sufficient reason for read-ing "The Adventures of Harry Revel" straight through.
+Miss Plinlimmon's poems form in themselves a wholly sufficient reason for read-ing "The Adventures of Harry Revel" straight through through.